ScotRob77/alien_invasion_2022/README.md

 * If they choose to play again, the game restarts if not the game gives an exit message and the game exits

 ## Future Features
-* Add more visual animation
+* Add more visual animation and color
 * Add countries with more than one word
 ***